Quanzat/cse15l-lab-reports/Lab3/lab-report-3-week-6.md

 # Introduction

-* This lab report will be be about streamline the ssh configuration to log into ieng6 computer a bit more faster and even a bit more personalized if you choose.
+* This lab report will be about streamline the ssh configuration to log into ieng6 computer a bit faster and even a bit more personalized if you choose.

 ---